boryspaulewicz/matematyka_dla_psychologow/rozdzialy/R37_Gibson.md

 > The acts of animals them selves, like the events of the environ ment they perceive, can be
 > described at various levels, as subordinate and superordinate acts. (s.
 8)

-*Permanence and Change of the Layout*
+*The Environment to be Perceived* / *The Animal and the Environment* / *Permanence and Change of the Layout*:

 > An observer can recog nize the same room on different occa sions while perceiving the change of
 > arrangement, or the same child at different ages while noticing her growth.
 The permanence